Pinot Gris 2020

-Poached pear, lychee, mandarin zest and vanilla bean on the nose with more citrus notes to follow on the palate.
-Lush yet refined stone fruit on the front palate leads to an incredibly textured mid palate the finishes long and fresh.
+Crunchy pear, elderflower, lemon zest and vanilla bean on the nose with more citrus notes to follow on the palate.
+White blossom and refined stone fruit on the front palate leads to an finely textured mid palate that finishes long and fresh.

 Nellie Bly Pioneer journalist, daring activist